ChillinPawel/Portfolio/README.md

-# Portfolio
-Portfolio page in Python Django

-This my first project in Python Django written from scratch.
-I tried to keep it simple and clean.
+This is my first Python Django project written from scratch.

-May add some new features in the future.
+The following techologies have been used:
+- PostgreSQL for database
+- pipenv for dependency management
+- bootstrap for HTML structure and styling

+Github is used here excusively for storing code, database required to run it properly is stored locally.